 History of Ben Rhydding Golf Club

-Ben Rhydding Golf Club was built between 1885 and 1890 as part of a colossal Victorian hotel, founded on the craze for spa water treatment, or hydrotherapy, which was regarded as a cure for all ailments.
+The original Ben Rhydding Golf Course was built between 1885 and 1890 as part of a colossal Victorian hotel, founded on the craze for spa water treatment, or hydrotherapy, which was regarded as a cure for all ailments.
 It followed the establishment of the White Wells Bath House on Ilkley Moor in1793 and is part of the arc of spa wells that centres on the famous Royal Baths in Harrogate.

 Hamer Stansfield, Mayor of Leeds at the time, was so convinced that bathing at White Wells had improved his health that he formed the Hydropathic Company and built the ‘Hydro’ hotel near the Cow and Calf rocks.
 He also developed the Ben Rhydding railway station in the village of Wheatley on the recently opened line from Leeds to serve staff and visitors to the hotel.